top of page

 Objects, materials and surfaces on earth can be imaged using two ways-

-b) Actively - by transmitting radiation through a sensor and capturing its reflectance
+2. Actively - by transmitting illumination through a satellite sensor and capturing the backscatter

-Figure 1: Natural-colored 'Optical' Image of the Earth's surface.
+Figure 1: Natural-color Optical image of the Earth's surface.
 Source: gsitechnology.com

-What you are seeing in Figure 1 is a natural-colored visualization of a passively-acquired Optical Imagery dataset - the dataset is formed when the imaging instrument captures reflected Solar radiation across one or more Spectral 'bands' i.e. ranges of wavelength.
-(Sunlight constitutes waves from the visible light, infrared & ultraviolet portions of the EM spectrum).
-If the imaging instrument captures reflected solar radiation across more than three Spectral bands (see the types here), then the dataset can be termed as Multispectral Imagery.
+Figure 1 is a natural-color rendition of a passively-acquired Optical Imagery dataset - the dataset is formed when the Imaging instrument captures reflected Solar Radiation (Sunlight constitutes energy waves from the visible light, infrared and ultraviolet portions of the Electromagnetic Spectrum) across one or more Spectral 'bands' i.e. ranges of wavelength.
+If the Imaging instrument captures reflected Solar Radiation across more than three Spectral bands (see its types here), then the dataset can be called a Multispectral Imagery.

-Besides the properties of the transmitted wave, the extent of energy reflectance is influenced by-
+Besides the characteristics of the wave itself, the extent of reflectance is influenced by-

 • Reflective properties of the object (whether the surface is rough or smooth),